Providence Atoll, Seychelles

 The latest atoll to be explored in the Indian Ocean

 Providence Atoll consists of two Islands, Providence North and Cerf Island.
 These are surrounded and separated by vast sandbanks, flats and channels offering adventurous anglers a hugely diverse array of fishing scenarios.
-Providence offers superb flats fishing for bonefish, Indo-Pacific permit, GTs, barracuda, milkfish, triggerfish as well as the soon to be infamous bumphead parrotfish, together with countless other species.
+The atoll is 55 km long and 14 km wide offering some 345 square km of fishing.
+Providence offers superb flats fishing for bonefish, Indo-Pacific permit, giant trevally, barracuda, milkfish, triggerfish as well as the soon to be infamous bumphead parrotfish, and countless other species.

 The populations of large bonefish feed to the rhythm of the tides.
 They move to the shoreline on the ebb, and spread out onto the far reaches of the flats on the flood.
 On both North and Surf Islands bonefish of 10 lbs and over have been landed.
 The GT fishing can be equally exciting with one notable afternoon session, where a group of anglers caught as many as 35 GT’s in a few hours.
 On one occasion an unfortunate angler had his fly rod bitten in half by an 8ft Barracuda.